SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 ### Properly handle different themes

 Your application should properly handle light- and dark-color themes.
 Switching between the different themes shouldn't have a negative effect on the usability of your application.
-While not supporting themes will not prevent you from publishing your app in the marketplace, it's strongly recommended that you support them to offer optimal user experience.
+While not supporting themes will not prevent you from publishing your app in the Marketplace, it's recommended that you support them to offer optimal user experience.

 > [!TIP]
 > For more information about using themes in your application, see the [Use theme colors in your SharePoint Framework customizations](use-theme-colors-in-your-customizations.md) article.